-The worst decisions in the history of rock
+The worst decisions and predictions in the history of rock

 Sometimes the music gurus don't get it right.
 Other times, audiences don't recognise talent when they see it.
 Let's recall the instances when hindsight is a wonderful thing.